Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry

 The functions $t_i(r; m_i, m_{n-1}, \theta): \mathcal{R} \rightarrow \R$ are continuous in $r$ with

-and $L_0$ is a constant.
+and $\tilde{L}$ is a constant.
 Estimates for $U(x)$ in terms of the primary pulse $Q_1(x)$ are given below in \cref{solvewithjumps}. \end{theorem}

-\begin{remark} It follows from the proof of \cref{2pulsebifurcation} that periodic single pulse solutions exist on the periodic domain $[-X, X]$ for all sufficiently large $X$.
+\begin{remark} It follows from the proof of \cref{2pulsebifurcation} that periodic single pulse solutions exist on the periodic domain $[-X, X]$ for all sufficiently large $X$ (see \cref{corr:1pexists}).
 These are single-loop periodic orbits which lie close to the primary homoclinic orbit. \end{remark}

 The condition that $\theta \notin \{-\pi + p^*, p^* \}$ in \cref{th:perexist} is used to avoid bifurcation points which arise in the construction.
 For periodic 2-pulses, we can use the symmetry of the solutions and the reversibility of the system to give a complete bifurcation picture.
-In the next theorem, we show that for periodic 2-pulses, asymmetric solutions ($X_0 \neq X_1$) bifurcate from symmetric solutions ($X_0 = X_1$) in a series of pitchfork bifurcations (\cref{fig:KdV5periodicMP}, center panel). \cref{2pulsebifurcation} uses a different parameterization than \cref{th:perexist}, which is shown in \cref{fig:2pitch}.
+In the next theorem, we show that for periodic 2-pulses, asymmetric solutions ($X_0 \neq X_1$) bifurcate from symmetric solutions ($X_0 = X_1$) in a series of pitchfork bifurcations (\cref{fig:KdV5periodicMP}, center panel).
+The symmetric 2-pulse solutions ($X_0 = X_1$) correspond to periodic single-pulse solutions with the period $2X_0$ repeated twice.
+The parameterization in \cref{2pulsebifurcation}, which is shown in \cref{fig:2pitch}, is different from that in \cref{th:perexist}.
 The proof is given in \cref{sec:existproof}.

 \begin{theorem} Assume Hypotheses \ref{hyp:E}, \ref{hyp:H}, \ref{hyp:hypeq}, \ref{Qexistshyp}, and \ref{hyp:transverse}.
 Let $Q_1(x)$ be the transversely constructed, symmetric primary pulse solution to \cref{genODE} from \cref{Qexistshyp}.
 Then there exists $r_* > 0$ such that for all $r \in \mathcal{R}$ with $r \leq r_*$ and $m_0 \in \{0, 1\}$, \begin{enumerate}[(i)] \item There exists a family of symmetric periodic 2-pulses $\tilde{Q}_2(x; m_0, s_0, r)$ parameterized by $s_0 \in [0, \pi)$.
 The pulse distances $\tilde{X}_i$ are given by